bgerber123/multi.state.diel.occupancy.model/README.md

 a number of objects are created in here that are used (e.g., a `models` data.frame with formulas that specify the models being fit).

-**scrub_coyote_data.R** - arrange detection non-detction with observed diel states.
+**scrub_coyote_data.R** - arrange detection non-detection with observed diel states.
 This is a good example of how you would prepare your raw camera trap data for analysis with a dynamic MSDOM (for the four state model we used).

 **spatial_utilities.R** - This contains a suite of functions to extract covariate data.
 It's an older working version of https://github.com/mfidino/uwinspatialtools.